developergakuo/netflix_movie_recommender/README.md

 You have to implement the pseudocode given in the slides yourself.
 You can use the random Python library to generate random numbers, and NumPy and SciPy to access the sparse matrix elements, perform summations, and compute vector norms.

 # Task 3

+### This uses the wide but short matrix (movies in rows, and users in columns) - bad fit for DIMSUM

 Implement a stochastic descent algorithm to optimise P and Q of an SVD (A= UΣVt), Q=U, Pt = ΣVt https://pantelis.github.io/cs634/docs/common/lectures/recommenders/netflix/